Leo675/twitch-botbuster/README.md

 # Configuration

+Set these values in the config.ini file before running

 ### chat_user
 Set this value to the twitch user name which your bot will use.
 You CAN use your channel user, but the bot will send messages as you.
 This user needs to be a mod in the channel which it will be protecting.